 Where to eat in Tehran

-Is Tehran safe? – From a crime perspective, Tehran is really safe, like the rest of Iran.
+From a crime perspective, Tehran is really safe, like the rest of Iran.
 The only danger you may encounter is when crossing the streets.
 In Iran, cars have absolutely no respect for pedestrians and crossing the streets is extremely dangerous, especially in Tehran, as there is more traffic than anywhere else.
 For more information, read: Is it safe to travel to Iran

 This was my list of Things to do in Tehran in only 2 days.
 If you have any other recommendation, kindly let me know on the comments section